QuietGerbi/My_NSU_labs/README.md

 This source code is done only for learning aims and controlling my progress.
 Nothing more.
 Also these programms are **_modified_** and have some additional functions not just to pass all of the tests.

-P.S. * means that lab passes **all of the tests and gives correct results for _testers_** (they are located in test folder for every lab and executables for macos in TestsForMac directory)
+P.S. * means that lab passes **all of the tests and gives correct results for _testers_** (they are located in test folder for each lab.
+Executables for macos are located in TestsForMac directory)